saurabhpro/JAVA/JavaCon/Generics/README.md

 ### More

-Reification refers to the act of converting into or regarding as a concrete thing.
-A reifiable type exposes its complete type information at runtime.
+Reification refers to the act of converting into or regarding as a concrete thing. exceptions.try_with_resources.A reifiable type exposes its complete type information at runtime.

 Examples include primitive types, non-generic types, and raw types.